atsao/yelp-search/README.md

 Yelp is a Yelp search app using the [Yelp API](http://www.yelp.com/developers/documentation/v2/search_api).

-Time spent: **0** hours spent in total
+Time spent: **2** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 - [ ] Search results page
-   - [ ] Table rows should be dynamic height according to the content height.
+   - [x] Table rows should be dynamic height according to the content height.
    - [ ] Custom cells should have the proper Auto Layout constraints.
    - [ ] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).
 - [ ] Filter page.
 Unfortunately, not all the filters are supported in the Yelp API.